-- Lip flip: A lip flip is a minimally invasive mini lip enhancement that involves the injection of a neurotoxin like Botox right above the lip.
-This causes the lip to flip upward, creating a plumper-looking pout.
+- Lip flip: Botox lip flip is a minimally invasive mini lip enhancement that involves the injection of a neurotoxin right above the lip.
+This causes the lip to flip upward, creating a plumper looking pout.
 While this method is still an injectable, it does not physically add more volume to your lips.
 Instead, it creates the illusion of a slightly larger top lip.
 The cost of a lip flip can range anywhere from $120 – 300, making it an affordable and subtle alternative to a traditional lip filler.

 - Lip plumping balms: Lip plumpers are completely non-invasive and can be found in almost any pharmacy or beauty store.
 Lip plumpers have been around for a long time and work to plump your lips temporarily (about 20 minutes) by slightly irritating your lips due to ingredients such as capacisin and peppermint.

 - Lip scrubs: Lip scrubs can give you a temporary plump by exfoliating your lips and causing mild swelling in the process.
 While you should be careful as this can dry out your lips (so be sure to apply plenty of moisturizer after), it is generally safe as long as you don’t scrub too hard and will give you a temporary plump.

 - Stay hydrated: You may have noticed a difference between the size of your lips before and after you apply some lip balm to your dry lips.
 When our lips are dry, they tend to look smaller and lose their brightness.
 Try to stay hydrated and moisturize your lips to keep them fresh and naturally plump.